garf-vader/GravSim/README.txt

 The data is saved periodically to a file, there is a multiplier used to control this, otherwise the exported txt file will be of the order of a 100+ MB

+Algorithm Improvements:

+	- Pre-calculation of 1/distance and distance^2, thus replacing slower operations (3 divisions, 1 multiplication) with faster operations (3 multiplications, 1 division) for a 25% speedup